NunchakusLei/CMPUT404-assignment-css-hell/README.md

 Modifications
 =============

+Delated all the ```<style>``` tag and it's contents.
 Added one line of code at the end of head part in each html file.
 The specific changed shown below,

 ```html
 <link href="style.css" rel="stylesheet" type="text/css">